momopaper/ideagen_test/README.md

 You may need to assess or research the tools are compatible with current stack.

-\*_due to it is an assessment test, so I disabled a lot but not all of Jetstream features and settings and develop with original way of Laravel framework.
-Main purpose of Jetstream is their UI layout._
+\*_Due to the nature of this assessment test, many Jetstream features and settings are disabled.
+The main purpose of Jetstream here is its UI layout._

 ## Coding style

--   All code must follow practices of DRY (Do not repeat yourself) and KISS (Keep it simple and stupid).
+-   Follow DRY (Do not repeat yourself) and KISS (Keep it simple and stupid) principles.
--   Try your best to follow SOLID principles.
+-   Adhere to SOLID principles.
--   Leave comment on every function.
+-   Comment every function.

 ## Controller and Service class

 **Controller**:

--   Controller class will clasified as API or View controller.
+-   Controllers are classified as API or View controllers.
--   API controller will return JSON response.
+-   API controllers return JSON responses.
--   View controller will return view response.
+-   View controllers return view responses.
--   Controller will execute event call with Service class function.
+-   Controllers execute events via Service class functions.

 Controller class sample: